Links to social science resource sites

 The sites below provide a good starting point for those looking to gain an overview of social science approaches, methodologies and resources.
 Other pages in this research section link more directly to tools and approaches including participatory action research, social research ethics, and managing integration though the use of inter- ad trans-disciplinary approaches.
 Other pages under the supporting change section provide more in the way of practical guides to supporting behaviour change.

-QUALPAGE Qualpage is a comprehensive and regularly updated list of qualitative resources initially started in 1995 by Judy Norris and subsequently managed since 2003 by Judith Preissle.
+Qualpage is a comprehensive and regularly updated list of qualitative resources initially started in 1995 by Judy Norris and currently managed by Kathy Roulston.
 The site has many resources about qualitative research and is regularly updated.
 It has a broad range of news and links so that you can find a variety of information on qualitative research.

 This site is edited by Michael Myers and aims to provide qualitative researchers in IS – and those wanting to know how to do qualitative research – with useful information on the conduct, evaluation and publication of qualitative research.
 Qualitative researchers can be found in many disciplines and fields, using a variety of approaches, methods and techniques.
 In Information Systems, there has been a general shift in IS research away from technological to managerial and organizational issues, hence an increasing interest in the application of qualitative research methods.